Thomas1198/Decode-secret-message-hidden-in-bits-of-ppm-file/README.md

 Implemented Eratosthenes sieve for finding hidden message in prime bits of ppm image file.

-You can find more in task.pdf (for english google translate usually works quite good but not always perfectly :/)
+You can find more in task.txt (for english google translate usually works quite good but not always perfectly :/)